FormAI-Dataset/FormAI-dataset/README.md

 In this guide, we illustrate the process of classifying the samples in the FormAI dataset and how to extract the C source code from the categorized csv files.
 This serves as an ideal foundation for those looking to build upon these findings in future research.

+The validation of dataset compilation was conducted on a system running Ubuntu version 22.04.01 with a Linux kernel version 5.19.0.

 1. Start by obtaining the entire FormAI dataset from Github with the given command:

    ```bash